-Grass Valley, CA — In a surprising development, local officials along with the California Department of Motor Vehicles announced that Nevada County and sections of Sierra County will allow golf carts on highway 49.
+Grass Valley, CA — In a surprising development, local officials, along with the California Department of Motor Vehicles, announced that Nevada County and sections of Sierra County would allow golf carts on highway 49.
 And despite being between the two counties along highway 49, Yuba County was either ignored or not consulted.

 “Sal likes his cocktails,” said wife Donna Smith.
 “The family knows not to argue with him.
 It’s a little like walking on eggshells, but as long as he has his drink, it tends to be quiet in the household.
 So I supported him with the CLF.
 If anything to get him out of the house.”

 Critics of the CLF and Sal Smith, say the movement was created to give a handful of Alta Sierra alcoholics an excuse to drink.
 Whatever the genesis of the movement, it floundered for several years until 2017, when a conservative Simi Valley, CA man, Harry Nazius, 68, took over the group from Mr. Smith, who was in treatment for his drinking.
 Nazius decided to make the GLF “more political.”

 “Everyone around here doesn’t get what’s going on in our once beautiful state,” said Mr. Nazius back in 2017 shortly after taking the reigns from Mr. Smith.
 “It’s time to fight fire with fire.
 And the way you do that, is you use these equal protection laws in our State Constitution to our advantage.”

 Although some locals are sympathetic to Mr. Nazius’s manifesto, believing that privileged white people are victimized by minorities, immigrants, transgender bathroom users, and of course Democrats, most expressed concern about sharing our highways with slow-moving golf carts.